 As head of insight and analysis, Siân Bevan is responsible for overseeing the analytical direction of the MSPTU, including the national insight team and the regional strategic analysts.
-Siân leads in the development of analysis products, facilitates closer working relationships with national teams and has developed the national modern slavery operational database.
+Siân leads in the development of analysis products, facilitates closer working relationships with national teams and has developed the national modern events.
+Investigators across the country can now draw from lessons learnt in other investigations, and make use of advice to help overcome common obstacles within modern slavery investigations.